medhaaga/OT_flow/README.md

 # Brenier Potential Flow

 This repository implements potential flows parameterized using input convex rational quadratic (ICRQ) splines.
-Potential flows are a flow-based architecture for Brenier potentials that provide the Brenier map (optimal transport map) between two absolutely continuous measures.
+Potential flows are a flow-based architecture for estimating Brenier potential functions.
+The optimal transport map, aka Brenier map, between two absolutely continuous measures is obtained as the derivative of the estimated Brenier potential.

 Potential flows can be used to parameterize a $\mathbb{R}^d \to \mathbb{R}$ convex function.
 Two different methods for learning the Brenier optimal (Brenier map equivalently) have been considered: